TheArchitectDev/Architect.Identities/README.md

 public void ConfigureServices(IServiceCollection services) {
-	// Provide a source where our application can register a unique ID for itself
+	// Provide a source where our application can claim a unique ID for itself
 	// Using SQL Server, MySQL, SQLite, Standard SQL, or even Azure Blob Storage services.AddApplicationInstanceIdSource(source =>
 		source.UseSqlServer(() => new SqlConnection("ConnectionString")));